eco/toolkit/packages/sdk/README.md

 })
 ```

-### Request quotes for an intent and select a quote
+### Request quotes for an intent and select a quote (optional but recommended)
 To request quotes for an intent and select the cheapest quote, use the `OpenQuotingClient` and `selectCheapestQuote` functions.

-Then, you can apply the quote by calling `applyQuoteToIntent` on the `RoutesService` instance.
+Then, you can apply the quote by calling `applyQuoteToIntent` on the `RoutesService` instance:
 ``` ts
 import { OpenQuotingClient, selectCheapestQuote } from '@eco-foundation/routes-sdk';